kitschpatrol/renami/readme.md

 Renami provides a configuration-driven approach to automated filename management.
 Specify how you want certain folders of files to be named in the root of your project, and then run `renami` to keep all the filenames consistent and up-to-date.

-The configuration-based approach makes it easy to pull metadata from a file's content and pass it into simple templates to rename files.
+The tool makes it easy to pull specific metadata from a file's content and pass it into simple templates to rename files.

 Think of it as a linter + fixer for file names.

 I use it to maintain consistent, content-driven filenames for a large collection of Markdown notes.

-Renami provides an application-agnostic foundation for the "Renami Obsidian" plugin.
+Renami provides an application-agnostic foundation for the [Renami Obsidian](https://github.com/kitschpatrol/renami-obsidian) plugin.

 Despite being configuration-driven, Renami aspires to use convention over configuration wherever possible.
 Basic filename hygiene like invalid character removal, Unicode normalization, deduplication, truncation, and (optionally) case transformation are all handled automatically and implicitly.